 We recognize that extenuating circumstances in individual cases may make it impossible to obtain noncustodial information.
 If the noncustodial parent's whereabouts are unknown, or there are other extenuating circumstances, we may exempt the student from the Noncustodial PROFILE requirement.
 A parent's refusal to provide information or financial support will not, on its own, constitute sufficient justification for a waiver of this requirement.

-To request a waiver of this requirement, you must complete and submit, with the necessary third party documentation, a Noncustodial Parent Waiver Request.
+To request a waiver of this requirement, you must complete and submit, with the necessary third party documentation, a Noncustodial Parent Waiver Request (available in January 2015).
 The Financial Aid Special Circumstances Committee will review waiver requests on an individual basis.
 Note that submission for review does not guarantee a waiver request will be granted.
 Any incomplete request forms will not be accepted or reviewed until all necessary documentation has been provided.
 Once your request has been submitted, you will be notified via email of the outcome within three weeks during our peak processing time.

 Processing of a student's aid application will not continue until the Noncustodial PROFILE is received or a waiver is approved.